bluebird75/winpdb/README.rst

 -  First official release by Philippe Fremy
 -  Fix support for Python 2.7
 -  Drop support for Python 2.5 and WxPython 2.6, min versions are now Python 2.6 and WxPython 3.0
+-  rpdb2.py is now compatible with Python 3
 -  Add support for PyPy to Rpdb2
 -  Can now specify a different Python interpreter for the program under debug, allowing PyPy support